 <nav> <ul> <li><a href="#">Home</a></li> <li><a href="#">About</a></li> <li><a href="#">Clients</a></li> <li><a href="#">Contact Us</a></li> </ul> </nav>

-You can see that code yourself by clicking on the "View Compiled" button in the header to give you a compiled preview.
-Note the output HTML may be compressed.
-Click the "View Compiled" button again to toggle back to the editor.
+You can see that code yourself by clicking on the "View Compiled HTML" button in the header to give you a compiled preview.
+Click the "View Uncompiled HTML" button again to toggle back to the editor.